 On or about August 26, 2013, through our Registered Agent, the Company received notice of Order Continuing Case Management Conference with regard to a complaint filed on September 11, 2012 against its wholly owned subsidiary Core Wafer Systems, Inc., in the Superior Court of California, County of San Francisco, case number CGC-12-524080, for unpaid legal fees and costs in the amount of \$51,896.21.
 The notice sets a case management conference for April 26, 2014 for plaintiff to obtain a default judgment against COREwafer Industries, Inc. The Company had no prior knowledge of the legal proceedings against Core Wafer Systems in this matter and will take appropriate measures to defend against it.

 Operating Leases

 The organization does not currently maintain a "brick and mortar" presence.
-Virtual offices are being maintained on a month to month rental basis for the CEO, CFO and subsidiaries CWS and NEEL in Florida.
 All employees and/or consultants work from home-based offices.